mulshankar/UKF_Sankar/UKF_ReadMe_Sankar.md

 **Algorithm**
 ---

-The motion model was captured using a Constant Turn Rate and Velocity magnitude (CTRV) model.
+The motion model was captured using a Constant Turn Rate and Velocity Magnitude (CTRV) model.
 The model captures non-linearity in motion better than a constant velocity model.
 Five primary states were chosen as described below.

 * States=		[Position_x,
 		Position_y,